Recital Gautier Capuçon, cello - Frank Braley, piano

 Frank Braley

-Torn for a long time between science and music, Frank Braley quit university to devote himself fully to his musical career.
-At the Paris Conservatory he studied under Pascal Devoyon, Christian Ivaldi and Jacques Rouvier and was unanimously awarded First Prize for Piano and for Chamber Music.
-In 1991 he won First Prize and the Audience Prize in Belgium's prestigious Queen Elisabeth Competition.
-He was acclaimed by the public and critics alike as an outstanding laureate of exceptional musical talent and poetry.
+After long wavering in choosing between scientific or musical studies, Frank Braley decided to leave university to devote himself entirely to music.
+He studied with Pascal Devoyon, Christian Ivaldi and Jacques Rouvier at the Conservatoire National Supérieur de Paris, where he was unanimously awarded First Prizes in Piano and Chamber Music.
+In 1991, he won the First Grand Prize and the Audience Prize at the prestigious Queen Elisabeth Competition in Belgium.
+The public and press agreed that he was one of the “great” winners, with exceptional musical and poetic qualities.

-He has given recitals in Paris, London, Vienna, Amsterdam, Brussels, Hanover and Ferrara, and performed as a duo with Renaud Capuçon in Amsterdam, Athens, Birmingham, Bonn, Brussels, Rome, Florence, Trieste, New York, Washington, Paris and Vienna.
-He plays chamber music with, among others, Renaud and Gautier Capuçon, Maria Joao Pires, Gérard Causse, Eric Le Sage, Paul Meyer and Emmanuel Pahud.
+In recital, he has performed in Paris, London, Vienna, Amsterdam, Brussels, Hanover and Ferrara, and in duo with Renaud Capuçon in Amsterdam, Athens, Birmingham, Bonn, Brussels, Rome, Florence, Trieste, New York, Washington, Paris and Vienna.
+In chamber music, his partners include Renaud and Gautier Capuçon, Maria João Pires, Gérard Caussé, Eric Le Sage, Paul Meyer and Emmanuel Pahud.

-Beyond his career as a soloist, he has a passion for original projects; he has performed Beethoven’s Complete Sonatas for Piano at the La Roque d’Anthéron festival, and in Rome, Bilbao, Lisbon, Tokyo and Brazil.
-He has performed Beethoven’s Complete Sonatas for Violin and Piano with Renaud Capuçon in Paris (Théâtre des Champs-Elysées), Bordeaux, Grenoble, Chambéry, Lyon, London (Wigmore Hall), Luxembourg, Singapore and Hong Kong.
+In addition to his regular work as a soloist, he is passionate about original projects: In 2023, he performed Maurice Ravel’s Concerto in G Major for piano and orchestra alongside the Opéra de Paris Ballet and Orchestra for Jérome Robbins’ ballet En Sol.
+He took part in a complete performance of Beethoven’s piano sonatas at the La Roque d’Anthéron festival, as well as in Rome, Bilbao, Lisbon, Tokyo and Brazil.
+He has performed the complete sonatas for violin and piano [T1] with Renaud Capuçon in Paris (Théâtre des Champs-Elysées), Bordeaux, Grenoble, Chambéry, Lyon, as well as in London (Wigmore Hall), Luxembourg, Singapore and Hong Kong.

 The programme